 - Solicits another person in public to engage in sexual conduct for hire

-Offering to pay for sex can be considered solicitation of prostitution.
+Offering to pay for sex can be considered the solicitation of prostitution.
 However, a conviction can only be reached if the individual actively tried to pay for sex and then attempted to commit the sexual act that was agreed upon.

 Compelling prostitution is also a crime in Texas.
-The Texas Penal Code defines the crime as knowingly causing a child under 18 to engage in prostitution, regardless if the defendant knew the age of the child.
+The Texas Penal Code defines the crime as knowingly causing a child under 18 to engage in prostitution, regardless of if the defendant knew the age of the child.
 This is usually charged as a second-degree felony.